-- Background data and significance. - Preliminary Studies. - Research design and methods (study design; participant description, data to be collected; plan of analysis). - Supportive documentation including a proposed timeline (e.g. Gantt chart) with milestones demonstrating that the trial will be conducted expeditiously. - Appendix materials are allowed, including material to demonstrate that the treatment is ready for testing in humans.
+- Background data and significance. - Preliminary Studies. - Research design and methods (study design; participant description, data to be collected; plan of analysis). - Appendix materials are allowed, including material to demonstrate that the treatment is ready for testing in humans.
 Please note, it is NOT a regulatory requirement for drugs to have an IND submission prior to human trials in Australia.